PhD Thesis

 The CADSSC may establish additional requirements to ensure the quality of the publications.

-The PhD candidate must apply for the pre-defence or an equivalent procedure by completing the following steps:
+The PhD candidate must apply for the assessment prior to PhD thesis submission by completing the following steps:

 • PhD students must use THESIS (section "Requests" / "Assessment prior to submission") to submit:

-1. A PDF file containing the draft of the PhD thesis referencing the state of the art, scientific methodology, original contributions, conclusions, and references.
+1. A PDF file containing the PhD thesis, referencing the state of the art, scientific methodology, original contributions, conclusions, and references.

 2. Indicate whether the PhD thesis confidentiality has been approved.